anandsushant/scribe/README.md

 # scribe
-A custom-made relational database in C++ for efficient data storage and query processing.
+A custom-made relational database in C++ for efficient data storage, retrieval and query processing.